 Eligibility

 You must live in an eligible zip code served by the Bay Area Air Quality Management District.
 You must trade in a qualifying old car to be dismantled (2005 model year or older).
 The replacement new or used car must have a model year within 8 years of the current calendar year.
-Maximum replacement vehicle sales price is $48,000.
+You must apply for the program before purchasing a new vehicle.
 Household income must be within the required range.